Supporting Students in Distress (Guide)

 • Frame accessing support in a positive way.

-If you still have concerns, you can request a welfare check to be done by the Police or ANU UniSafe if the student lives in an on-campus hall, lodge or residence.
+If you still have safety concerns, you can request a welfare check to be done by the Police if living off campus or ANU UniSafe if the student lives in an on-campus residence.

 A helpful way to start the conversation is by checking in on them:

-"I'm really worried about you, and what you said/wrote in your email/the message that you left."
+"I'm worried about you, and what you said/wrote in your email/the message that you left.
+Do you want to talk about it?"

 "I'm checking in with you because you haven't seemed yourself lately."

-Listen to them and acknowledge their distress.
-During this time, you can check your understanding of their situation and whether they have sufficient support and resources in place or if they need further support.
+Listen actively and acknowledge their distress.
+Check your understanding of the situation and whether they have supports in place or if they need further support.

 Check on the presence of active suicidal thoughts to assess risk.
 Sometimes people can say things like: "I've had enough", "I can't take this anymore" or "I wish I didn't feel like this any longer".